Erectile Dysfunction / Fluoxetine Prozac And Erectile Dysfunction

 5. Underlying Conditions

 The conditions fluoxetine treats, such as depression, anxiety, OCD, social anxiety disorder, and PTSD, can themselves contribute to erectile dysfunction.
 Low mood and reduced dopamine in depression can weaken sexual desire, while anxiety and panic increase stress hormones that tighten blood vessels and make erections harder to achieve.
 Intrusive thoughts, fear of intimacy, and emotional tension can also interfere with arousal and the ability to stay present during sexual activity.
+This means ED can come from the underlying condition, the medication, or a mix of both, which is why understanding how fluoxetine affects sexual function becomes especially important.

 Infographic illustrating how fluoxetine affects erectile function, showing serotonin-dopamine changes, reduced nitric oxide, prolactin and testosterone effects, reduced relaxation of penile tissue, and underlying conditions like depression and anxiety.